-Julia Satti Cosentino is the chair of the Trusts and Estates Department and chair of the Nutter Charitable Advisors practice group.
+Julia Satti Cosentino is a partner in the Trusts and Estates Department and co-chair of the Nonprofit and Social Impact Advisors practice group.
 She is experienced in complex estate and tax planning, probate and trust administration and guardianship, as well as in advising exempt organizations.
 Julia focuses on counseling both public charities and private foundations on organizational structure and operation, including fundraising, grantmaking, tax compliance and reporting, and strategic planning.
 She also advises philanthropists on all aspects of charitable giving.
 Julia serves as trustee or director of a number of private trusts and foundations.

 A speaker on nonprofit matters before the Federal Tax institute of New England, Inc., the Northeast Chapter of the Association of Corporate Counsel and the New England Museum Association, Julia is also a contributing author of Massachusetts Guardianship and Conservatorship Practice and Drafting Wills and Trust in Massachusetts, both published by Massachusetts Continuing Legal Education, Inc. She is a lecturer on guardianship matters for MCLE and the Boston Bar Association, where she is a member of the Trusts and Estates Section.
 Julia is a member of the Boston Probate and Estate Planning Forum, as well as Boston Philanthropic Advisors Roundtable (BPART).